Dr Katie Jenkins

 Katie is currently working on the NERC funded MaRIUS (Managing the Risks, Impacts and Uncertainties of drought and water Scarcity) project which aims to introduce a risk-based approach to drought and water scarcity in order to inform management decisions and prepare households.
 Her main tasks include the modelling, appraisal and communication of options for drought and water resources management, with a key focus on the development of a stakeholder based Droughts 'Impacts Dashboard', as well as assessing economic impacts of water scarcity.

-Katie is also working as a secondee on an EPSRC Impact Acceleration Account.
-Working within the Adaptation and Resilience in the Context of Change (ARCC) network, the secondment seeks to enhance the uptake, utility and value of existing simulation models by policymakers and industry, at the building-, suburban- and city-scale.
+From March 2016 – March 2017 Katie worked as a secondee on an EPSRC Impact Acceleration Account.
+Working with the Adaptation and Resilience in the Context of Change (ARCC) network, the project aimed to enhance the uptake, utility and value of existing simulation models by policymakers and industry, at the building-, suburban- and city-scale.

 From April 2013 - February 2016 Katie worked on the research project ENHANCE (Enhancing risk management partnerships for catastrophic natural disasters in Europe).
 ENHANCE aimed to develop new ways to enhance societies' resilience to catastrophic impacts of natural hazards; help to develop new partnerships across public, private and civil society sectors; and look at the potential of these partnerships for managing different catastrophic hazards.